-Another intriguing result from this study is that the stronger decline of the AMOC in the LINOZ 626 ensemble does not appear to be a coincidence.
-Rather, in our model, the "fast" ozone and "total" 627 AMOC feedbacks on the NH jet are coupled through surface-wind driven changes in heat fluxes 628 into the ocean.
+Another intriguing result from this study is that the stronger decline of the AMOC in the LINOZ ensemble does not appear to be a coincidence.
+Rather, in our model, the "fast" ozone and "total" AMOC feedbacks on the NH jet are coupled through surface-wind driven changes in heat fluxes into the ocean.
 Key here is the fact that this sensitivity in the AMOC is driven only by changes in stratospheric ozone, which we have isolated from changes in other trace gases and aerosols.

-Thus, 630 while previous studies (Rind et al. (2018)) have identified an important influence of interactive 631 composition on the AMOC, they have mainly implicated the indirect effect of aerosols on clouds through changes in sea surface temperatures and how these impact P-E (and net surface freshwater 633 forcing).
-To the best of our knowledge, no study has previously demonstrated an impact of 634 stratospheric ozone changes alone on the AMOC response to a quadrupling of CO2.
-Despite the different mechanisms at play, however, are results are generally consistent with those from Rind 636 et al. (2018) in highlighting the need for renewed focus on surface flux observations to help assess 637 overturning stability.
-638
+This last point is important to note, as previous studies have long shown that interactive atmo-660 spheric composition can strongly influence the AMOC, but place an almost exclusive focus on the 661 role of aerosols (Booth et al. (2012); Cowan and Cai (2013); Swingedouw et al. (2015); Zhang et al. 662 (2013, 2019); Robson et al. (2022)).
+In particular, Rind et al. (2018) identified a larger sensitivity 663 of the AMOC response to global warming using an interactive configuration of the CMIP5 version 664 of the GISS climate model (GISS-E2-R), compared to a non-interactive version.
+In that study, mul-665 ticentennial cessations of the AMOC were found to occur in simulations in which natural aerosols 666 (primarily sea salt) were allowed to locally cool sea surface temperatures through their influence 667 on cloud optical thickness; these cooler SSTs were then linked to reduced evaporation relative 668 to precipitation, resulting in positive surface freshwater forcing and reduced NADW production.
+669 Unlike in that study, the mechanism proposed here only invokes changes in stratospheric ozone, 670 not aerosols, and to the best of our knowledge, no study has previously demonstrated an impact of 671 stratospheric ozone changes alone on the AMOC response to a quadrupling of CO_2 .
+Despite the 672 different mechanisms at play, however, our results are generally consistent with those from Rind et al. (2018) in that they highlight the need for renewed focus on surface flux observations to help assess overturning stability.

-An important caveat with our results is related to known biases in vertical mixing and NADW production in the ocean component of the GISS model (Miller et al. (2021); Romanou et al. 640 (2023)) which likely explain why the low-top version of the coupled atmosphere-ocean climate 641 model (E2.1-G) exhibits a more sensitive AMOC response to a quadrupling of CO2, compared to some other models (Bellomo et al. (2021)).
-An important point to highlight, however, is that 643 the high-top model employed in this study is much less sensitive, as the AMOC weakens by ~ 10 644 SV in response to 4xCO2, compared to a complete collapse in E2.1-G (see Figure 31 in Rind et al. (2020)).
-That study showed that this may be related to differences in the parameterization of rainfall evaporation associated with moist convective precipitation, which they show has a strong 647 influence on the AMOC sensitivity in the GISS model via its effect on moisture loading in the 648 atmosphere.
-While an exhaustive comparison between the models is beyond the scope of this study, the relevant point here is that the 4xCO2 AMOC response simulated in the E2.2-G NINT 650 ensemble is well within the CMIP5 and CMIP6 ranges documented in Mitevski et al. (2021) (see 651 their Supplementary Figure S3).
+An important caveat with our results is related to known biases in vertical mixing and NADW 676 production in the ocean component of the GISS model (Miller et al. (2021); Romanou et al. 677 (2023)) which likely explain why the low-top version of the coupled atmosphere-ocean climate 678 model (E2.1-G) exhibits a more sensitive AMOC response to a quadrupling of CO_2 , compared 679 to some other models (Bellomo et al. (2021)).
+An important point to highlight, however, is that 680 the high-top model employed in this study is much less sensitive, as the AMOC weakens by ~ 10 681 SV in response to $4xCO_2$, compared to a complete collapse in E2.1-G (see Figure 31 in Rind 682 et al. (2020)).
+That study showed that this may be related to differences in the parameterization of 683 rainfall evaporation associated with moist convective precipitation, which they show has a strong 684 influence on the AMOC sensitivity in the GISS model via its effect on moisture loading in the 685 atmosphere.
+While an exhaustive comparison between the models is beyond the scope of this 686 study, the relevant point here is that the 4xCO2 AMOC response simulated in the E2.2-G NINT 687 ensemble is well within the CMIP5 and CMIP6 ranges documented in Mitevski et al. (2021) (see 688 their Supplementary Figure S3).
+689